srahmani7/NLP_Project/README.md

 </p>

 ## **Data**
-The dataset has been collected from Kaggle (https://www.kaggle.com/aswin0821/amazon-reviews), and it's a .csv file consisting of information about 10,000 records of customers and 9 attributes, writing reviews on Amazon food product every day.
+The dataset has been collected from Kaggle (https://www.kaggle.com/aswin0821/amazon-reviews), and it's a .csv file with the size of 4.83MB, consisting of information about 10,000 records of customers with 9 attributes, writing reviews on Amazon food products every day.
 Each review contains textual feedback along with a 1-to-5 star rating system (1 being least satisfied and 5 being most satisfied).<br>

 Attribute Information:<br>